bigahen/Encoder/README.md

 # Encoder
-Basic implementation of public-key cryptography
+Basic implementation of public-key cryptography using the Java programming environment

 For use, generate new set of keys for yourself.